rherrmann/eclipse-extras/CONTRIBUTING.md

 * **No Tests -> No Merge!**

 # Development Environment Setup
-If you plan to contribute a feature or bugfix to this project or just the want to have a closer look at the sources, the following steps describe the setup of the development environment.
+If you plan to contribute a feature or bugfix to this project or just want to have a closer look at the sources, the following steps describe the setup of the development environment.

 1. Start a recent version of the Eclipse IDE that has the [Plug-in Development Environment (PDE)](https://www.eclipse.org/pde/) installed.